-I make my way back down to the stunning brick and stone room.
+I made my way back down to the stunning brick and stone room.
 No more Jurassic park.
-For the next two hours we all enjoy each other's company.
+For the next two hours we all enjoyed each other's company.
 So many laughs were had and perhaps a few more pop rocks shots.
 By the second hour the retired waitress in me starting coming out so I began cleaning up a little bit so Crystal would not have as much to do in the morning.
 Some people got up to help me but I told them not to take my cleaning fun away from me.
 I told them they should keep enjoying the night because I still was.

 Becky, Caryn and Kristin went to the kitchen and were cleaning up too.
 They enjoyed cleaning as well.
 We had such a blast.
 We may have stuck to the floor a little bit too.
 Alcohol spills sometimes.
 It's a shame but it does happen.
-And it gets sticky sometimes.
 After cleaning, Becky and I say our goodnights to everyone.
 She falls asleep almost immediately but I am wide awake.
 I decide to watch the Law and Order SUV marathon on one of the goofy cable channels on RCN.

 |The Breakfast Room|

 I don't remember when I fell asleep but it did happen eventually.
 And for the few hours I did sleep the bed was so incredibly comfortable.
 When I woke I was super excited for our delicious breakfast.
-Becky and I head down to the breakfast room.
-I take one of the bananas in the display on the fireplace mantle.
+Becky and I headed down to the breakfast room.
+I took one of the bananas in the display on the fireplace mantle.
 Not sure if they were supposed to be eaten since they weren't with the rest of the food but I took it anyway.
 Everything was homemade.
 The French toast was amazing.
 All the food was very good!
 They even provided real cream for the coffee.
 I had three decafs because the cream tasted heavenly in the coffee.